InterCity 225: Options and selection

 It was decided to hold a competitive tender for the InterCity 225 programme; this measure was aimed at avoiding the difficulties experienced with the APT programme.
 A pre-qualification document was formalised, in which various requirements for the type were laid out; these included the need to perform mixed-traffic duties (day and night passenger, parcel and mail, and overnight heavy freight services), the haulage of both tilting and conventional rolling stock, a top speed of 225 km/h, a maximum cant deficiency of 9° without the provision of tilt equipment, and that the maximum unsprung mass could not exceed 1.8 tonnes.
 Furthermore, BR stated its readiness to sub-contract with the successful bidder for the supply of technical information, advice and testing.
-The prequalification document was issued to BREL, Brush Traction and the General Electric Company (GEC), as well as the French firm Alstom and Germany's Krauss Maffei.
+The prequalification document was issued to British Rail Engineering Limited (BREL), Brush Traction and the General Electric Company (GEC), as well as the French firm Alsthom and Germany's Krauss Maffei.
 The inclusion of foreign manufacturers was in part due to the limited domestic experience with trainsets capable of such high top speeds.
-A total of three companies, ASEA, Brush Traction and GEC, submitted tenders for the design and construction of the Class 91 locomotive.
+A total of three companies, ASEA, Brush Traction and GEC, submitted tenders for the design and construction of the Class 91 electric locomotive.

 On 14 February 1985, the BR board approved the substitution of the Class 91 for Class 89 for the ECML programme.
 The tendering process was relatively complex, but a decisive move appeared to have been GEC's offer of a sub-contracting arrangement to BREL for the construction of the locomotive's mechanical elements.
 It would be GEC's submission that would be selected as the winner; after which a contract for the construction of 31 Class 91 locomotives, along with an option for 25 more for the WCML, was awarded during February 1986.
 Shortly thereafter, BREL established a production line for the type at its Crewe Works.

 Operations

-The InterCity 225 entered service with InterCity on the East Coast Main Line (ECML) in 1989.
-In service, the InterCity 225 sets were used alongside other rolling stock, including locomotives and electric multiple units.
+The InterCity 225 entered service with InterCity on the ECML in 1989.
+In service, the InterCity 225 sets were used alongside other rolling stock, including Class 90 locomotives and electric multiple units.
 The displaced diesel trains were reallocated predominantly to the Midland Main Line.
 The InterCity 225's introduction correlated with a significant increase in passenger numbers using the ECML within two years; one station recorded a 58 per cent increase in passengers.